canberragpn/canberragpn.github.io/register.md

 ---

-** REGISTRATIONS OPEN 31 OCTOBER 2022! **
+** REGISTRATIONS OPEN 1 MARCH 2023! **

-Registrations for the workshop on Sunday 27 November 2022 will open at 9am Monday 31 October, 2022.
+Registrations for the workshop on Sunday 26 March 2023 will open at 9am Wednesday 1 March, 2023.

 To get the earliest notification on when registrations open for our next event, join our [mailing list][mail]!\
 You will receive an email announcing when registrations open.